Choose your location to get a site experience tailored for you.

 You have the right to complain about us to the National Institute for Access to Information and Protection of Personal Data ('INAI').
 If you think we have mishandled your Personal Data.

-If you live in Nigeria, we comply with The Nigerian Data Protection Regulation, 2019 ('NDPR') and you have the following rights in relation to the processing of your Personal Data, including to:
+If you live in Nigeria, we comply with The Nigerian Data Protection Act 2023 ('NDPA') and you have the following rights in relation to the processing of your Personal Data, including to:

 A data controller is required to take appropriate measures to provide any information relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language, and for any information relating to a child.
-The information shall be provided in writing, or by other means, including, where appropriate, by electronic means (Section 3.1(1) of the NDPR).
+The information shall be provided in writing, or by other means, including, where appropriate, by electronic means (Section 34(1) of the NDPA; Section 3.1(1) of the NDPR).

-A data subject has the right to receive the personal data concerning them, which they have provided to a data controller, in a structured, commonly used and machine-readable format, and have the right to transmit that data to another data controller without hindrance from the data controller to which the personal data has been provided (Section 3.1(14) of the NDPR).
+A data subject has the right to receive the personal data concerning them, which they have provided to a data controller, in a structured, commonly used and machine-readable format, and have the right to transmit that data to another data controller without hindrance from the data controller to which the personal data has been provided (Section 34 of the NDPA; Section 3.1(14) of the NDPR).

 Under the NDPR, data subjects have the right to withdraw their consent to the processing of their personal data at any time.
-In addition, a data subject may choose to object to the processing of personal data relating to them which the data controller intends to process for the purpose of marketing (Section 2.8 of the NDPR).
+In addition, a data subject may choose to object to the processing of personal data relating to them which the data controller intends to process for the purpose of marketing (Section 36 of the NDPA; Section 2.8 of the NDPR).

 If you live in South Korea, we comply with the Personal Information Protection Act 2011 (as amended in 2020) ('the PIPA').